Percona-Lab/pacemaker-replication-agents/doc/PRM-setup-guide.rst

 post_promote_script      A script that is called at the end of the promote operation.
 It can be used for some special
                          use case like preventing failback.
 See "Preventing failback" in the How to section.

 prm_binlog_parser_path   Path of the tool used by PRM to parse the binlog and relaylog.
-It is derived fron ybinlog developed by
+It is derived from ybinlog developed by
                          Yelp.
 It can be found at:
                          https://github.com/percona/percona-pacemaker-agents/tree/master/tools/ybinlogp